 A blocking curtain is used to block most of the external sounds like barking dogs and car horns from coming into the home theater.
 It also acts like a sound dampener and lessens the sounds from going outside and disturbing other people.

 Blocking curtains do not work a hundred percent in soundproofing home theaters.
-If you want a better way to soundproof it, then you can use mass loaded vinyl, green glue, zero-sound drywall, and acoustic panels.
+If you want a better way to soundproof it, then you can use mass loaded vinyl, green glue, zero-sound drywall, and good acoustic panels.

 A dark paint decreases the reflection in the home theater room.
 This is especially important when you are using a projector as any reflection can interfere with the image quality projected on the screen.